cython/cython/docs/src/reference/language_basics.rst

   ``MyExtensionType`` without any checking at all.

 * To have a cast checked, use the syntax like: ``<MyExtensionType?>x``.
-  In this case, Cython will throw an error if ``x`` is not an instance of ``MyExtensionType``.
+  In this case, Cython will apply a runtime check that raises a ``TypeError`` if ``x`` is not an instance of ``MyExtensionType``.
-  As explained in :ref:`typing_types`, this requires the exact class for builtin classes, but a subclass for extension types.
+  As explained in :ref:`typing_types`, this tests for the exact class for builtin types, but allows subclasses for extension types.

 ==========================